-An Introduction to Adoption for LGBTQ+ Parents (ie. There's no difference!)
+An Introduction to Adoption for LGBTQ+ Parents (which is no different to opposite sex parents!)

 Adoption for people in same sex relationships has been legal since 2002.
 It has taken a long time for it to be fully embraced but, as things stand, the LGBTQ+ community have more rights than they ever have had.
 There is no difference between what is expected of opposite sex couples and same sex couples when it comes to adoption.